yushiangfu/study-notes/~vfs.md

 ```

 - Directory
-  - It's a collection of files and folders, e.g., /, /home/, /tmp/.
+  - A folder is a container that holds files and other folders within a file system.
+Examples of folders include "/", "/home/", and "/tmp/".

 ```
 inode->i_op = &shmem_dir_inode_operations;